MathHubInfo/Frontend/README.md

 The MathHub Frontend takes several environment variables, which can be used to fine-tune the behaviour of the frontend.
 Variables are split into two kinds: Compile-Time Variables and Runtime variables.

-#### Compile-Time Environment Variables
+#### Build-Time Environment Variables

-Compile-Time Environment Variables are set at compilation time of the code and can not be changed during runtime.
+Build-Time Environment Variables are set at compilation time of the code and can not be changed during runtime.
-They are configured inside of `config/env.ts`.
+They are configured inside of `next.config.js`.

 The supported variables are:

 * `MMT_URL` -- The URL to the MathHub MMT Extension.
 If omitted, defaults to mocking the MMT server.
-* `MATHHUB_THEME` -- Theme to use for MathHub UI.
-Defaults to "plain".
 * `NEWS_URL` -- The URL to retrieve news items from.
 If omitted, defaults to the news.json file under assets.
 * `GLOSSARY_URL` -- The URL to retrieve glossary items from.
 If omitted, defaults to the glossary.json file under mocks.
 * `TRANSLATION_URL` -- The URL to translate text with.
 If omitted, translation is disabled.